Faleij/mongoose-profiling-middleware/README.md

 ## What it does
 The middleware will register a "pre" hook on every mongoose call, which sets the call's `$comment` to the current source file and line.
 When profiling, this allows seeing which calls took the most time to complete.

+Unsupported queries; count, findOneAndUpdate and findOneAndRemove (These are Unsupported due to $comment operator restrictions by mongodb).

 ## How to profile
 1. Require *mongoose-profiling-middleware* in your code, see [Global Usage](#global-usage) or [Schema Usage](#schema-usage).